 Wait...didn't Lassie premiere on television in 1954?

 That is correct!
-The series will be sixty years old on September 12, 2014.
+The series will be sixty-five years old on September 12, 2019.

 Eric Knight was born in Yorkshire, England, but lived most of his adult life in the United States.
 His short story was partially the recollection of stories of hard times in Yorkshire, but the collie protagonist was based on his own collie, Toots, who used to wait for Knight at the gate of his Pennsylvania farm when he was away.
 The following year he expanded the short story into a book, which has not been out of publication since.
 The book concentrates on Lassie's adventures in traveling from Scotland back to Yorkshire, eluding stockmen who think she is a sheep killer, being chased by dogcatchers, collapsing in exhaustion after swimming the Tweed River, which forms the border between England and Scotland, and, most famously, journeying with a traveling peddler and his little dog, whom Knight named Toots after his own collie.
 The emphasis in the short story is more about the reactions of the people around Lassie rather than about her; the unemployed collier who is forced to sell his son's beloved dog so his family can eat; the mother who covers up her true feelings with harsh words; the boy who deep-down understands why his father sold his pet but cannot be resolved to it; the wealthy kennel owner who learns, as the prolific collie-tale author Albert Payson Terhune always exhorted, "Any man with money to make the purchase may become a dog's owner.
 But no manspend he ever so much coin and food and tact in the effortmay become a dog's Master without the consent of the dog."